 About two months ago, Galia and I were walking down 116th Street in Harlem.
 Being terribly late for our meeting with Dan and Ellie, we tried to walk as fast as we could.
 As we were walking by a little neighborhood Basketball court, something there made us stop.
-In the middle of the court the … Continue reading An Emergent Public Artwork in 116th Street
+In the middle of the court the Basketball hoop was lying, it’s base torn off and it’s board flat facing the ground.
+Something about this image was so disturbing for us that we couldn’t just walk by and ignore it.

 Just published an interview with Offf festival’s chief curator, Hector Ayuso.
 In the changing scene of new-media design, the Barcelona born OFFF festival has always presented the voice of the creative cutting edge.
 Pixelsurgeon interviews Hector Ayuso, OFFF ’s chief curator towards the coming up OFFF MX 2006 (March 2-4).
 Check the rest of the … Continue reading OFFF Interview